Teenage Jesus & The Jerks

 and once more in the US (with Algis Kizys replacing Thurston Moore on bass).

-Reunion Line-up #2a (EU April/May 2009):
+Revival Line-up #2A (EU April/May 2009):

 Lydia Lunch (vocals)/ James Johnston (guitars)/ Terry Edwards (alto sax/organ/bass) and Ian White (drums).